WhizIkem/wireframing/README.md

 * **Example:** A login screen wireframe would include placeholder text fields for "Email" and "Password," a "Login" button, and a "Forgot Password?" link.
 A search results page would show a search input field and a "Search" button.

+## Types of Wireframes

+Wireframes aren't a one-size-fits-all solution; they come in different levels of detail, known as fidelity.
+Choosing the right fidelity depends on the stage of the design process, the audience for the wireframe, and the feedback you're aiming to gather.

+### 1. Low-Fidelity Wireframes (Lo-Fi)

+Low-fidelity wireframes are the most basic and abstract representations of a design.
+They prioritize speed and broad conceptualization over detailed aesthetics.

+* **Characteristics:**
+    * Often hand-sketched on paper or created rapidly with simple digital tools.
+    * Use very basic shapes (rectangles, circles), lines, and placeholder text (e.g., "Lorem Ipsum" or "Image Placeholder").
+    * No colors, specific typography, or detailed graphics.
+    * Focus purely on layout, flow, and primary functionality.
+* **When Used:**
+    * **Early Ideation:** Perfect for brainstorming and quickly sketching out multiple ideas.
+    * **Concept Validation:** Great for getting initial feedback on basic user flows and overall structure without getting bogged down by visual details.
+    * **Internal Discussion:** Ideal for internal team discussions to quickly align on a core concept.
+    * **User Flow Mapping:** To visualize the sequence of screens a user would interact with.

+### 2. High-Fidelity Wireframes (Hi-Fi)

+High-fidelity wireframes are much more detailed and polished, closely resembling the final user interface, though they might still lack final styling elements like specific branding colors or rich imagery.

+* **Characteristics:**
+    * Created using digital tools (like Figma, Sketch, Adobe XD).
+    * Include more specific UI elements (e.g., actual icons, specific input field types, realistic button shapes).
+    * Often use grayscale or a limited color palette to indicate different interactive states.
+    * May include actual content or very realistic placeholder content.
+    * Can be interactive, allowing users to click through and simulate real-world interactions (making them closer to prototypes).
+* **When Used:**
+    * **Detailed Planning:** When the core concept is approved and you need to define precise interactions and element specifications.
+    * **Usability Testing:** For more realistic testing with users, as they provide a closer feel to the final product.
+    * **Developer Handoff:** To provide developers with a clear blueprint of how elements should behave and be structured.
+    * **Stakeholder Buy-in:** For presentations where stakeholders need to visualize the near-final product.

+### Analyzing the Figma Project: Project Airbnb

+Based on my observation of the Figma project linked (`https://www.figma.com/design/E2BRqdPcKkrnX6hLGPto8Z/Project-Airbnb?node-id=1-2&p=f&t=OLV2qTHsfIh0ksTe-0`), it clearly falls into the category of a **Prototype (or High-Fidelity Prototype)**.

+My reasoning for this classification is that the design includes:

+* **Specific Colors:** It uses a defined color palette, not just grayscale placeholders.
+* **Detailed Typography:** Distinct fonts, sizes, and styles are applied, indicating specific textual hierarchies and branding.
+* **Actual Images:** The presence of real or highly realistic images, rather than simple placeholders, makes the design feel complete.
+* **Finished Appearance:** It looks much like a final design ready for development, with polished UI elements and realistic content placement, rather than rough sketches or abstract shapes.